Pixel-Developer-Team/.github/Terms of Service/README.md

 1. Content: By our requirements, you agree not to use Yoro as a subject to distribute illegal content, scam links, viruses, offensive, vulgar and obscene content.
 2. Responsibility for content: The Pixel Community development team is not responsible for all content that you submit using the Yoro bot, it is entirely your responsibility.

-## Paid functionality
-- Yoro provides the ability to use neural networks to generate images or text queries.
-Of course, this functionality is not free and you need to pay to use these functions.

 ## Privacy Policy
 - Your data is always carefully protected.
 If you want to know what data we collect from you, you can read our Privacy Policy.